raziell74/skyrim-read-the-room-remastered/FuturePlans.md

 I love the look and feel of the animations used in Chikuwan's [Serana's Hood Fix with Animation](https://www.nexusmods.com/skyrimspecialedition/mods/80336) mod.
 With his permission I want to add it as an optional replacement for the original equip/unequip hood animations.

+## MCM Additional Combat Equip Option: Equip When Being Searched for

+This option would allow players to apply the Combat Equip when an NPC reports that they are actively searching for the player.
+The original mod considered "searching" as in combat and would trigger the combat equip.
+I feel like there should be an option for the "searching" scenario.
+I personally would prefer not to equip when I'm being searched for because I'm a sneaky boi.

 ## MCM Managed Exclusion List

 Players should be able to add items to be excluded from RTR via MCM instead of modifying the `ReadTheRoom_Exclusions_KID.ini` file.
 I'll be keeping the KID file around though so that patches can be distributed easily so the in game exclusion list would be custom for your own game.